canorhanakpinar/thesis_log/literature_research/ReadMe.md

 ### Documents
 1. In the first part, I started with global research.
 The file is "food_sovereignty_scopus_13Jun2024.xlsx" containing 1502 abstracts.
-I am at 562th article.
+Tagged 1170 articles, read in chronological order

 Keyword query, from Scopus, results from 13 June 2024: